tehreemAsif63/User_Service/README.md

 #### DentistDocumentation

-David Boram Hong(guscholcda@student.gu.se) and Tehreem ASif (gusasite@student.gu.se) has taken care of all the documentation for this service.
+David Boram Hong(guscholcda@student.gu.se) and Tehreem Asif (gusasite@student.gu.se) has taken care of all the documentation for this service.